© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Embanked platform cairn 47m NW of Caradon Hill summit is a scheduled monument protected by Historic England under reference 1011700.
 View the official record →

-Embanked platform cairn 47m NW of Caradon Hill summit is a Bronze Age funerary monument located on Bodmin Moor in Cornwall.
+Embanked platform cairn 47m NW of Caradon Hill summit is a Bronze Age burial monument located in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011700.

 Embanked platform cairn 47m NW of Caradon Hill summit is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011700.